-XVA is comprised of Bilateral Valuation Adjustment (BVA), which accounts for the bilateral nature of counterparty risk for existing transactions in Financial Instruments; Funding Valuation Adjustment (FVA), which accounts for uncollateralized or weak collateralized clients with whom the Company has transactions in Financial Instruments outstanding; Collateral Valuation Adjustment (CollVA) which is intended to capture specific features of a collateral arrangement with a client that the regular discounting framework does not capture and lastly; and Fair Value Adjustment, which is in place to adjust for model risk related to pricing models accounted for in the profit and loss account.
+XVA is comprised of Bilateral Valuation Adjustment (BVA), which accounts for the bilateral nature of counterparty risk for existing transactions in Financial Instruments; Funding Valuation Adjustment (FVA), which accounts for uncollateralized or low credit quality collateralized clients with whom the Company has transactions in Financial Instruments outstanding; Collateral Valuation Adjustment (CollVA) which is intended to capture specific features of a collateral arrangement with a client that the regular discounting framework does not capture and lastly; and Fair Value Adjustment, which is in place to adjust for model risk related to pricing models accounted for in the profit and loss account.

 XVA is applied to the fair values of the Company's derivative instruments to capture the risks outlined above.
 XVA can have significant impacts to the Company's Financial Statements in periods of high market volatility.
 To reduce the impacts of this volatility, the Company entered into a service level agreement with their Ultimate Parent, ING Bank N.V., where their Parent manages the XVA risks on behalf of the Company.
 Based on the outcome of the risk management activities during the period there is a flow of compensation either due to or due from the Ultimate Parent that offsets the financial reporting impacts of XVA during the period.
-This compensation is reported as either a receivable due to or payable due from the Ultimate Parent with an offsetting adjustment to the Statement of Income through Other Income or Other Expense.
+This compensation is reported as either a receivable due to or payable due from the Ultimate Parent.